 - 1. Make sure you have reviewed with coaches the Emergency Action Plan (EAP) for severe weather. - 2.
 Review locations of AED. - 3.
 Have plans for emergency situations if an ambulance is needed. - 4.
-Coaches should have names and phone numbers on file to use in an emergency.
+Coaches should have names and phone numbers on file to use in an emergency - 5.
+Complete Information on the Request for Earlier Starting Time form and send to principals of all participating schools if planning to begin the sectional tournament before 4:00 p.m. on Friday.